cryptimeleon/cryptimeleon.github.io/docs/benchmarking.md

 ### Lazy Evaluation

-`DebugGroup` does use lazy evaluation, meaning that `compute()` calls are necessary before retrieving tracked operation data, else the operation might have not been executed yet.
+`DebugGroup` does use lazy evaluation, meaning that you need to ensure all lazy computations have finished before retrieving the tracked results.
-However, `compute()` has been changed to behave like `computeSync()` in that it blocks until the computation is done.
+One way to do this is to call `computeSync()` on all operations.
-This is because non-blocking computation can lead to race conditions when printing the result of tracking the group operations, i.e. the computation has not been performed yet when the data is printed.
+However, for your convenience, `DebugGroup` also overrides `compute()` to behave like `computeSync()` in that it blocks until the computation is done.
-So make sure to always call `compute()` on every `DebugGroupElement` before accessing any counter data.
+So make sure to always call `compute()` on every involved `DebugGroupElement` before accessing any counter data, or call `getRepresentation()` to serialize any involved objects as this also leads to a blocking computation.

 ### Serialization Tracking
 `DebugGroup` not only allows for tracking group operations, it also counts how many calls of `getRepresentation()` have been called on elements of the group.
 This has the purpose of allowing you to track serializations.